Inflammatory cytokine: In osteoarthritis

+Fatigue

+Cytokines have key roles in inflammation, which is seen as a causal mechanism in fatigue.

 Clinical implications

 Reducing the biological activity of proinflammatory cytokine can reduce the brunt of attack from diseases.

 Blocking IL-1 or TNF-α has been highly successful in helping patients with rheumatoid arthritis, inflammatory bowel disease, or graft-vs-host disease (GvHD).
 However, the strategy has not yet been successful in humans with sepsis.
 Therapeutic effects of acupuncture may be related to the body's ability to suppress a range of proinflammatory cytokines such as tumor necrosis factor alpha (TNF-α), IL-1B, IL-6, and IL-10.

-Estrogen has been shown to promote healing by decrease the production of various proinflammatory cytokines like IL-6, TNF-α, and macrophage migration inhibitory factor (MIF).
+Estrogen has been shown to promote healing by decreasing the production of various proinflammatory cytokines like IL-6, TNF-α, and macrophage migration inhibitory factor (MIF).
 Increased MIF levels are often found at the site of chronic non-healing ulcers, with those levels dropping significantly with successful healing.
 A 2005 review of current experimental data shows that "estrogen regulates healing almost exclusively via MIF down-regulation and identifies novel MIF-regulated gene targets and clusters associated with aberrant healing."
 By down-regulating MIF, estrogen can promote healing, as correlated by clinical studies on aging skin and skin wounds.
 Unfortunately, estrogen-therapy has known carcinogenic effects as mentioned by the American Cancer Society (increased incidences of breast cancer in women who undergo HRT).
 However, scientists could make important discoveries in the future by studying "downstream effects on genes/factors that mediate the effects of estrogen on healing."

 Histone deacetylate inhibitors (HDACi) can suppress proinflammatory cytokine production and reduce GvHD.

 Some research also suggest an immunoregulatory effect of vitamin D, which has been shown to reduce the secretion of specific inflammatory cytokines.